utilyre/barbecue.nvim/README.md

 ### Commands

-- `:BarbecueHide`: Hides winbar on all windows.
+- `:Barbecue hide`: Hides winbar on all windows.
-- `:BarbecueShow`: Shows winbar on all windows.
+- `:Barbecue show`: Shows winbar on all windows.
-- `:BarbecueToggle`: Toggles winbar on all windows.
+- `:Barbecue toggle`: Toggles winbar on all windows.

 ### Autocmd